DUNE/computing-training-basics-short/_episodes/01-introduction.md

 ## Schedule

 This incarnation of the computing training spans two days.

+The official schedule for this training is on the [Indico site](https://indico.fnal.gov/event/54191/timetable/#20220512).

 ## Support